by The Law Office of Frank Ciardi | Jan 31, 2020 | Criminal Defense

 Many criminal prosecutions have only police officers as witnesses.
 Police officer credibility recently hit a 22-year low.
 Lay witnesses may have credibility issues because they are blatantly biased.
 Or, they may have competency issues, perhaps because they only saw a glimpse in the dark.

 If officers make procedural mistakes, such as failing to obtain a search warrant, any evidence they seize may be inadmissible in court.
-If officers do not timely Mirandize the defendant, any statements they obtain may be inadmissible as well.
+If officers do not timely Mirandize the defendant, any statements they obtain may also be inadmissible.

 Sometimes, there is no evidence on a key component.
 For example, in a DUI collision case, there may be no evidence that the defendant was driving the vehicle at the time.
 The same goes for a drug possession case.
 There may be no evidence that the defendant controlled the drugs.

 Defense attorneys must also take this intangible factor into account.
 Drug possession cases are a good example here as well.
-Many jurors now see these cases as health and safety issues as opposed to criminal matters.
+Many jurors now see these cases as health and safety issues instead of criminal matters.
 That outlook affects how they interpret and apply the evidence presented.

 After this investigation, a defense attorney begins plea negotiations in earnest.